daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-01-12-16S-Analysis-in-Mothr-Part-1.md

 mcap.opti_mcc.groups.rarefaction
 ```

+We will want to keep this rarefaction file for our final output.

 You can look at this file with `nano mcap.opti_mcc.groups.rarefaction`.
 It contains the number of OTUs detected for every 100 sequences for each sample.
 Remember OTU = 0.03 cut off here, so that is the OTU distinction.
 Series will be trucated after the number of sequences available in the sample.

 Next, rarefy the data to the minimum number of sequences, then the next command will rarefy and pull out that many sequences from each sample.
 If you want to sample a specific number, use subsample=#.
 You would want to do this if you have a super small sequence number in one group and you dont want to truncate the data for all groups by that much.
 If you leave subsample=T, mothur will calculate to the minimum size.
 Subsamples 1000 times and calculates the metrics we want with the number of otus.
 Sampling is random.